01 – Fidel Castro completes 30 years in power in Cuba.

 02 – Sosuke Uno is sworn in as Japanese Prime Minister.

-04 – The first partially democratic elections in Poland are held.
+04 – The first partially democratic elections in Poland since World War II are held.

 05 – Solidarity inflicts a crushing defeat on the Communist Party in Polish elections.

-13 – The wreck of the German battleship Bismarck, which was sunk in 1941, is found in the Atlantic Ocean 1,000 kilometres west of Brest.
+13 – The wreck of the German battleship Bismarck, which was sunk in 1941, is found in the Atlantic Ocean 600 miles west of the French port of Brest.

 22 – 24 student heroes of the democracy campaign have been executed in the Chinese government’s ruthless clampdown.